JoaoFelipe/ipython-unittest/README.md

     self.assertEqual(2 + 2, 4)
 ```

-Third magic is `%%unittest`.
+The third magic is `%%unittest`.
 This magic converts Python assert into
 unittest functions.

 ```python